The Miraculous: Music and lyrics

 Musically, The Miraculous is a gothic, folk metal, neoclassical, art pop, drone metal, and post-rock album.
-With the Acusticum pipe organ, von Hausswolff sought to create an experimental work, which marked a musical departure from the gothic pop sounds of von Hausswolff's previous efforts.
+With the Acusticum pipe organ, von Hausswolff sought to create an experimental work, marking a musical departure from the gothic pop sounds of von Hausswolff's previous efforts.
 The singer is accompanied by her backing band, which consists of Leyman on synthesizers, drummer Ulrik Ording, and guitarists Joel Fabiansson and Karl Vento.
 The Acusticum pipe organ incorporates several instruments like glockenspiel, vibraphone, celeste, percussion, and pipes partially submerged in water that cause high-pitched shrieking sounds.
 John Freeman of The Quietus described it as "a huge, brooding record that fuses ethereal fantasy with the portentous drama of rumbling organ drone."
 Von Hausswolff's flexible and acrobatic vocals shift from alto to soprano though they are used sparingly throughout The Miraculous.
 Even though the lyrical content in the album stands between fantasy and reality, she stated the lyrics were different to storytelling, describing them as fragmented and abstract.